 So, what else has been going on?
 I spoke to Japanese Boy last night!!!!
 I was at work minding my business and Hung Lo (abi that’s what we decided to call him?) came over and asked if I could help him fix something on his computer (I fix computers) and I went over and took care of it and came back to my desk and after a while he came over and sat down across from me and we started chatting about all sorts of stuff – work, me , him, Japan, Nigeria, America, piercings (he doesn’t like them), tattoos (he wants to get one), and loads of other stuff.
 We ended up looking at pictures of Loyola together and comparing and contrasting Japanese high schools and teachers with Nigerian boarding schools and teachers.

 Does it make me a hypocrite that I hate smoking but every guy I have ever dated or been with (school excluded) has been a smoker (although I always insisted they smoke out of my sight) and I think the residual smell of smoke on a guy’s skin and taste of smoke on a guy’s breath is incredibly sexy?
+In my defense, there has been loads of research done about how a person’s smell makes them more attractive and companies like True Pheromones have even made perfumes based on these findings.

 Yeah, I am TOTALLY a hypocrite.
 So that aside, earlier in the week Nigerian Fiction hit 100 members!!!
 I know everyone already knows this, I just like saying it. =D Back to Japanese Boy a.k.a.
 Hung Lo.
 I was expressing my reservations about interracial dating to Mellowyel who thought I was overreacting due to a very bad experience I had with my first attempt at interracial dating.
 Basically, I really like Hung Lo, but I’ve decided I’m never going to tell him or go for it because inside I feel like there’s no way he’d ever like me like that.

 Aside from the fact that it is as of yet unconfirmed whether or not Hung Lo has a girlfriend (I didn’t want to come out and ask him – that would be totally stalkerish) but the other elephant in the room is the well known Japanese propensity to be racist towards black people or Africans and adore or suck up to white people.
 In other words, the way I feel inside about the whole situation is this: I feel like if I was white then maybe Hung Lo wouldn’t have any reservations about dating me or at least he would be open to dating me, but I feel like because I’m black the idea of dating me might be repulsive to him and I don’t want to find out by telling him how I feel because I cannot deal with that kind of rejection FOR THAT REASON again.
+I don’t want to feel like I can’t be myself or that he could never like me because of who I am.
+When it comes to dating, If you feel like you always need to be on your game or can’t be yourself, this is a pretty big red flag that you aren’t with the person you should be with.
+The right partner, that love of your life, will embrace you for all of your qualities and flaws.
+No one, and we mean absolutely no one, can be on their game 100% of the time, We all have good days and bad days, and our partners will know that and expect nothing different.
+I want that from my next partner and I just worry that I wouldn’t get that from Hung Lo.

-There are a lot of Japanese people at my school and they all know each other like really really well and I feel like even if he might secretly like me he might be worried/afraid of what the other Japanese kids will think of him and Japanese people are very collectivist and don’t like to take actions that make them stand out against the group so there’s a low chance that he will just say “Fuck it!” and take the plunge with me.
+There are a lot of Japanese people at my school and they all know each other like really really well and I feel like even if he might secretly like me he might be worried/afraid of what the other Japanese kids will think of him and Japanese people are very collectivist and don’t like to take actions that make them stand out against the group so there’s a low chance that he will just say “F*** it!” and take the plunge with me.
 As an old Japanese proverb says “The nail that sticks out will be hammered down.”

 Now I know it sounds like I’m paranoid but really I’m not.
 I probably wouldn’t feel like this if I hadn’t already experienced it first hand.
 Basically a few years ago, after Bakura and I had broken up (for the nth time – and this time it seemed like it was really over …. for the nth time), I had a huge crush on a guy.
 We were friends and I liked him, and he liked me too and everything was great.
 His name was Georgia (yes, I know) and I really really liked him and I finally worked up the courage to tell him and for a little while things were a little awkward and then he said he liked me too and we started seeing each other and after a couple of months, we had sex for the first time.